 I suddenly realized, comprehended and embraced an idea I had uncomfortably pushed away for years: that God is enough for me.

 At college, students with guitars led fellow students in songs like, “More than all I want, More than all I need, You are more than enough for me.”
 (Chris Tomlin, Louie Giglio) The whole time we sang those lyrics, I questioned and disbelieved the extent.
 Yes, God is good, but there are also other things I want or need..

-I now realized that He is a prized possession, and that even if I never get married, I do have the most wonderful treasure in the world, and He is more than enough!
-The utter warmth and joy was amazing, as I realized how wonderful and priceless God is!
+I now realized that He is a prized possession, and that even if I never get married or score a prestigious job or acquire my biggest dreams, I do have the most wonderful treasure in the world – more valuable than anything else – and that He is more than enough.
+The utter warmth and joy was amazing as I realized how wonderful and priceless God is!

 While overseas this summer, I was rather resistant to the insights I heard from two missionaries.
 The first shared in an evening session on a front porch in Cambodia that sometimes God wants people to be single (at least for a season) and there is so much you can do for the Lord as a single person.

 The latter said while trekking rugged terrain around ancient ruins that she can be called upon to move from one country to another at moment’s notice, and can do so freely, because she is single.